 People who find bed bugs in their hotel rooms should consider themselves the lucky ones.
 In most cases people find out after their holiday that they were bitten by bed bugs during their stay.
 If you happen to find yourself in a situation when you find bed bugs in your hotel room follow these steps.

 - Remove Your Belongings – The first thing you should do if you find bed bugs is remove your luggage out of the room.
-If you made the mistake of bringing your backs in the room before the inspection – get them out.
+If you made the mistake of bringing your bags in the room before the inspection – get them out.
 Nothing is worse than bringing bed bugs back with you from the holidays.
 It will not only ruin the memory of a vacation, but it could end up costing you thousands of dollars in fees to get rid of the bugs.

 - Store Everything in Plastic Bags and Hot Wash and Dry– If you stayed in the room for a night you need to move all of your belongings into plastic bags.
 This includes your suitcases and backpacks.
 Make sure everything you own is washed in hot water and make sure they are put in the hot dryer.
 The warm temperature will kill any bed bugs that might be contaminated in your clothing.
 You should keep your plastic bags separated and grouped by clean bags and contaminated bags to ensure that you wash everything.
 You should ask to use a vacuum from the hotel and vacuum out all of your suitcases and backpacks.